Lonnie Mack: Guitar style and technique

-Mack's rock guitar proficiency has been linked to his early mastery of fleet-fingered bluegrass and country guitar styles.
+While still a child, Mack learned fleet-fingered bluegrass and country guitar styles while playing at home in his "family band".
 By his late teens, Mack had expanded his six-string repertoire to include blues, rockabilly, and the percussive chordal riffing of early rock's Chuck Berry.

-By 1963, the year of "Memphis" and "Wham!", Mack's ability to rapidly "exploit the entire range" of the guitar was considerably above the rock music standard.
-In Memphis, Wham!, Chicken Pickin, Suzie-Q, and other early-1960s instrumentals, he augmented rock guitar's then-prevailing chords-and-riffs accompaniment style with unusually brisk leads consisting largely of melodies, runs, and "mature blues chops".
-In addition, he routinely alternated between agile melodic leads and rhythmic chordal riffs, a pattern soon emulated by others, including Jeff Beck and Stevie Ray Vaughan.
-While these performance elements had sometimes appeared in early rock saxophone and keyboard solos, the combination of all was essentially unheard in rock guitar before Mack.
+In the early 1960s, using a bluegrass-style flatpicking technique, he innovated rock guitar solos with a then-perceived "peculiar running quality" at "a million notes per minute".
+By 1963, the year of "Memphis" and "Wham!", Mack's ability to rapidly "exploit the entire range" of the guitar with "top-quality technique" and "pristine" phrasing was considerably above the rock music standard.
+In "Memphis", "Wham!", "Chicken Pickin", "Suzie-Q", and other early-1960s instrumentals, he augmented rock guitar's then-prevailing chords-and-riffs accompaniment style with brisk leads combining melodies, runs, and "mature blues chops".
+His pattern of alternating between agile melodic leads and rhythmic chordal riffs was soon emulated by Jeff Beck and later by Stevie Ray Vaughan, among others.

-Mack enhanced his guitar sound with overlapping vibrato effects.
-In the 1960s, he used a '50s-era Magnatone amplifier to produce a constant, electronically generated, watery-sounding vibrato, in the style of R&B guitarist Robert Ward (blues musician).
-Throughout his career, he also used a Bigsby vibrato arm to bend the pitch selectively.
+Mack enhanced his guitar sound with vibrato effects.
+In his early recordings, he used a 1950s-era Magnatone amplifier to produce a constant, electronically generated, watery-sounding vibrato, in the style of R&B guitarist Robert Ward.
+Throughout his career, he also used a manually operated Bigsby vibrato arm to bend the pitch selectively.
 He typically cradled the arm in the fourth finger of his picking hand, toggling it while continuing to pick.
 He often fanned it rapidly to the tempo of his simultaneous tremolo picking, to produce a machine-gunned, single-note, "shuddering" sound.
 Neil Young considers Mack a vibrato arm pioneer: "Did I do that first?
 No. You've got to look at guys like Lonnie Mack.
-He showed everybody how to use a [vibrato arm].".
-Reportedly, the device was given its common nickname, "whammy bar", in recognition of Mack's early demonstration of skill with it in Wham!.
+He showed everybody how to use a [vibrato arm]."
+Reportedly, the device was given its common nickname, "whammy bar", in recognition of Mack's early demonstration of skill with it in "Wham!".

+While some of Mack's signature performance elements had appeared in early rock saxophone and keyboard solos, a seamless combination of all was essentially unheard in rock guitar before Mack.
 Rock historian Dave Stephens rates Mack's overall guitar sound "highly distinctive, dare I say, unique; in the early rock era only Link Wray and Duane Eddy could match him for instant recognition."